-Printed Circuit Board (PCB) Layout Guidelines
+PCB (Printed Circuit Board) Layout Guidelines

-The following points should be considered before beginning a PCB layout using the FAN23SV06 /FAN23SV06P.
-A sample PCB layout from the TinyBuck $^{\text{TM}}$ evaluation board is shown in Figure 30-Figure 33 following the layout guidelines.
+The following points should be considered before beginning a PCB layout.
+A sample PCB layout from the TinyBuckTM evaluation board is shown in Figure 26 through Figure 29 following these layout guidelines.

-Power components consisting of the input capacitors, output capacitors, inductor, and TinyBuckTM device should be placed on a common side of the pcb in close proximity to each other and connected using surface copper.
-Sensitive analog components including SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits such as SW and BOOT, and connected to their respective pins with short traces.
+Power components consisting of the input capacitors, output capacitors, inductor, and TinyBuckTM device should be placed on a common side of the PCB near each other and connected using surface copper.

-The inner PCB layer closest to the TinyBuckTM device should have Power Ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
-This inner PCB layer should have a separate Analog Ground (AGND) under the P1 pad and the associated analog components.
-AGND and PGND should be connected together near the IC between
+Sensitive analog components such as SS, FB, ILIM, FREQ, and EN should be placed away from the high-voltage switching circuits, such as SW and BOOT, and connected to their respective pins with short traces.

-PGND pins 18-21 and AGND pin 23 which connects to P1 thermal pad.
+The inner PCB layer closest to the TinyBuck device should have power ground (PGND) under the power processing portion of the device (PVIN, SW, and PGND).
+This inner PCB layer should have a separate analog ground (AGND) under the P1 pad and the associated analog components.
+AGND and PGND should be connected together near the IC between PGND pins 18-21 and AGND pin 23, which connects to P1 thermal pad.

-The AGND thermal pad (P1) should be connected to AGND plane on inner layer using four 0.25 mm vias spread under the pad.
+The AGND thermal pad (P1) should be connected to AGND plane on the inner layer using four 0.2 5mm vias spread under the pad.
 No vias are included under PVIN (P2) and SW (P3) to maintain the PGND plane under the power circuitry intact.